gtk-rs/gir/book/src/tutorial/high_level_rust_api.md

 > gir -o .
 ```

-Now if you take a look around, you'll see a new "auto" folder inside "src".
-Doesn't contain much though.
+If you take a look at which files and folders were created, you'll see a new "auto" folder inside "src".
+This folder contains all the generated code.
+It doesn't contain anything though.
 Which makes sense since we're generating nothing.

-Time to introduce you to a whole new [gir] mode: `not_bound`.
+Now it's time to introduce you to a whole new [gir] mode: `not_bound`.
 Let's give it a try:

 ```console
 > gir -o . -m not_bound